Colorful fashion trends of India

 Indian fashion industry spreads its wings globally.

-For the global fashion industry, India is a huge exporter of fabrics and accessories.
-All over the world, Indian ethnic designs and materials are considered a significant facet for fashion houses and garment manufacturers.
+India is a huge exporter of fabrics and accessories.
+FFor the global fashion industry, Indian ethnic designs and materials are considered a significant facet for fashion houses and garment manufacturers worldwide.
 In fabrics, while sourcing for fashion wear, India also plays a vital role as one of the biggest players in the international fashion arena.
-India’s strengths not only depend on its tradition but also on its raw materials.
-World over, India is the third-largest producer of cotton, the second-largest producer of silk, and the fifth largest producer of artificial fibers.
+India’s strengths are not only in its tradition but also in its raw materials.
+World over, India is the third-largest producer of cotton, the second-largest producer of silk, and the fifth-largest producer of artificial fibers.

-In the international market, the Indian garment and fabric industries have many fundamental aspects that are compliant, in terms of cost-effectiveness to produce, raw material, quick adjustment for selling, and a wide range of preferences in the designs in the garments like with sequin, beadwork, aari or chikkon embroidery, etc., as well as a cheaper skilled work force.
-India provides these fashion garments to the international fashion houses at competitive prices with shorter lead time and an effective monopoly in designs that covers elaborated hand embroidery – accepted the world over.
+In the international market, the Indian garment and fabric industries have many fundamental aspects that are compliant in terms of cost-effectiveness to produce, raw material, quick adjustment for selling, and a wide range of preferences in the designs in the garments like sequin, beadwork, aari or chikkon embroidery, etc., as well as a cheaper skilled workforce.
+India provides these garments to international fashion houses at competitive prices, shorter lead times, and an effective monopoly in designs that incorporate hand embroidery – accepted worldwide.

-Recently many designers have started using traditional Indian fabrics, designs, and cuts to enhance their fashion collections.
-Ethnic Indian designs with batik cravat, tie-and-dye, or vegetable block print are ‘in’ not just in India but also worldwide.
+Recently, many designers have started using traditional Indian fabrics, designs, and cuts to enhance their fashion collections.
+Ethnic Indian designs with batik cravats, tie-and-dye, or vegetable block prints are ‘in’ not just in India but worldwide.

-Garments embellishment with bead work is another area where is in demand in the international market.
-Beads are used to prepare garlands and other accessory items like belts and bags, and these patterns are now available for haute couture evening to wear.
-According to a survey, Indian women have given up their traditional sari for western wear like t-shirts and shorts in recent times.
-They feel more comfortable in skirts and trousers instead of saris and salwar kameez.
-It’s been noted that women spend just $165 million on trousers and skirts against 1.74 billion dollars spent by men on trousers.
-With more women coming out to work, the (combined) branded trouser and skirts market has been increasing at a whopping 27 percent in sales terms.
+GGarmentembellishment with beadwork is another area in demand in the international market.
+Beads are used to prepare garlands and other accessory items like belts and bags, and these patterns are now available for haute couture evening wear.
+According to a survey, Indian women have given up their traditional sari for Western wear like t-shirts and shorts in recent times.
+They feel more comfortable wearing skirts and trousers and salwar kameez.
+It’s been noted that women spend just $165 million on trousers and skirts, compared to 1.74 billion dollars spent by men on trousers.
+With more women coming out to work, the (combined) branded trouser and skirts market has been increasing at 7 percent in sales terms.
 Women feel that Western clothing is more suitable, particularly when working or using public transportation.
 Many corporate offices are also in favor of their employees wearing Western wear.

 In India, Western inspiration is increasing due to the influence of TV and films.
-Besides, shopping malls selling branded clothes have also mushroomed in India and are fascinating to the youngsters.
-Recently, designer wear is being promoted through store chains such as Shopper’s Stop, Pantaloons, Westside, etc. Raymond and TCNS have also set up their exclusive stores for designer wear, such as Be: and W.
+Besides, shopping malls selling branded clothes have also mushroomed in India and are fascinating to youngsters.
+Recently, designer wear has been promoted through stores such as Shopper’s Stop, Pantaloons, Westside, etc. Raymond and TCNS have also set up their exclusive stores for designer wear, such as Be: and W.

 The market of the Indian fashion industry

-Recently, a report stated that the Indian fashion industry could increase its net worth of Rs 200 crore to Rs 1,000 crore in five to ten years.
-Currently, the worldwide designer wear market is $35 billion, with a 9 percent growth rate, with the Indian fashion industry creating hardly 0.1 percent of the international industry’s net worth.
+Recently, a report stated that the Indian fashion industry could increase its net worth from Rs 200 crore to Rs 1,000 crore in five to ten years.
+The worldwide designer wear market is $35 billion, with a 9 percent growth rate, with the Indian fashion industry creating hardly 0.1 percent of the international industry’s net worth.

 According to approximations, the total apparel market in India is calculated to be about Rs 20,000 crore.
-The branded apparel market’s size is nearly one-fourth of this, or Rs 5,000 crore.
-Designer wear, in turn, covers nearly about 0.2 percent of the branded apparel market.
+The branded apparel market’s size is nearly one-fourth of this or Rs 5,000 crore.
+In turn, designer wear covers about 0.2 percent of the branded apparel market.

-At present, the largest sales turnover within the designer wear segment is about Rs25 crore, with other well-known names having fewer turnovers of Rs10-15 crore.
-Given the prospects of the Indian fashion industry for growth, the figures are not very hopeful.
+The largest sales turnover within the designer wear segment is about Rs25 crore, with other well-known names having fewer turnovers of Rs10-15 crore.
+Given the prospects for growth in the Indian fashion industry, the figures are not very hopeful.

 The figure of the fashion industry

-- o The organized market for designer apparel is about Rs 250 crore
+- The organized market for designer apparel is about Rs 250 crore

-- o Designer wear calculates to less than 1 percent of the apparel market
+- Designer wear calculates to less than 1 percent of the apparel market

-- o The global market for designer wear is 5 percent of the total apparel market
+- The global market for designer wear is 5 percent of the total apparel market

-- o The global market for the designer wear industry is largely dependent on the small-scale sector
+- The global market for the designer wear industry is largely dependent on the small-scale sector

-- o More than 81 percent of the population below 45 years of age is fashion conscious.
+- More than 81 percent of the population below 45 is fashion-conscious.

 Many fashion designers and management experts foresee an average growth of about 10-12 percent for the Indian fashion industry in the coming years.
 If infrastructural and logistical bottlenecks and drawbacks are overcome, the growth rate could be more than 15 percent.